Gerald-Imo/A-template-for-analyzing-bird-species-distribution/README.md

 # A-template-for-analyzing-bird-species-distribution
-The SQL queries function as a template designed to be used in conjunction with a .csv dataset template similar to "NCRN Bird Monitoring Data 2007 - 2017" dataset (data.gov).
+These SQL queries function as a template designed to be used in conjunction with a .csv dataset template similar to "NCRN Bird Monitoring Data 2007 - 2017" dataset (data.gov).
 They enable researchers to identify avian diversity hotspots, track seasonal variations in species abundance, and evaluate the impact of habitat changes on bird distributions.